-Children can be as emotionally fragile as they are innocent and kind.
-The loss of a parent (or both) at a young age can be shattering. 💔 It is a highly traumatic event that has a long-lasting impact on a child’s overall mental/emotional development.
+The loss of a parent (or both parents) at a young age can be shattering. 💔 It can be a highly traumatic event that has a long-lasting impact on a child’s overall mental and emotional development.
 The warm embrace of a parental figure helps ease their pain in such situations.
 Legal guardians serve to help the child cope with this catastrophe and move forward to lead warm, fulfilling lives.

 Show you care